 Does your dog have a mysterious bald spot you can’t explain?
-If your dog is losing hair or has a large bald spot on the tail, it might be a case of stud tail.
-While it might seem scary at first, stud tail is a very common and treatable skin condition in dogs.
+If your dog has experienced hair loss or has a large bald spot on the tail, it might be a case of stud tail.
+While it might seem scary at first, stud tail is a very common and treatable skin disease in dogs.

 What is Stud Tail?

 Stud tail is the basic term for the more scientific term, tail gland hyperplasia.
-This is a condition that occurs in a dog’s surpacudal gland, a gland located in the upper to middle half of a dogs tail.
+Simply put, this is a dog tail infection.
+It is a condition that occurs in a dog’s supracaudal gland, a gland located in the upper to middle half of a dog’s tail.